geekodour/old2020blog/static/ntz/network_programming.md

 - **What is a file descriptor?** A file descriptor is simply an integer associated with an open file.
 But (and here's the catch), that file can be a network connection, a FIFO, a pipe, a terminal, a real on-the-disk file, or just about anything else.
 - **socket()** return the socket descriptor and we can use **send()** and **recv()** socket calls to communicate through it.
 You can even use **read()** and **write()** but **send()** and **recv()** gives more control.
 - Different types of sockets:
-  - Internet sockets (DARPA sockets)
+  - Internet sockets (DARPA sockets, INET Sockets)
     - Stream Socket (`SOCK_STREAM`)
       - Reliable two way connected communication
       - Order is maintained